Case Study· 9 min read· Updated April 8, 2026

 1. A Unified Component Library

 We shipped 100+ reusable UI components — navigation bars, forms, data tables, cards, modals, alerts, breadcrumbs, tabs, pagination, file uploaders, and more.
-Every component was built to work seamlessly in both Arabic (RTL) and English (LTR) layouts and tested across browsers, devices, and screen readers before release.
+Every component was tested across browsers, devices, and screen readers before release.

 3. WCAG 2.1 AA Accessibility — Built In